 - National Center for Complementary and Alternative Medicine, general information for both practitioners and clients, part of the National Institutes of Health.

 1. Disclaimer.
-The contents of this page are provided for information purposes only as a service to those seeking and practicing shamanic healing or divination.
+The content herein is provided for information purposes only as a service to those seeking and practicing shamanic healing or divination.
 It is not legal advice or counsel.
-The information contained in this website is provided only as general information, which may or may not reflect the most current legal developments.
+The information is provided only as general information, which may or may not reflect the most current legal developments.
 The Foundation makes no warranty as to the accuracy or completeness of the information herein and does not endorse or sponsor any linked websites or their content.
 The Foundation does not accept any liability to any person for the information or advice (or the use of such information or advice), which is provided on this website or any linked sites or incorporated into it by reference.
 The information is provided on the basis that all persons accessing the site undertake responsibility for assessing the relevance and accuracy of its content.
 If you require advice in relation to any legal matter you should consult an appropriately qualified lawyer.

-4. Licensed Providers.
+5. Licensed Providers.
 Shamanic practitioners who are also psychologists, marriage or family therapists, physicians, naturopaths, massage therapists or other licensed providers should be aware of the scope of practices within these fields and practice accordingly.
 There may be additional ethical and legal considerations that apply and each practitioner is responsible for knowing and meeting any legal requirements in his or her state or locality.
-Recently there has been legislation passed in a few states protecting patient access to alternative therapies from licensed physicians.
-Be sure to check with your profession's licensing board for all legal and ethical requirements.
+Contact your licensing board.